Clinical scientists working in cardiac science perform a variety of technical and medical diagnostic procedures to assess patients' cardiac function

 - NHS Scotland Recruitment

-Once you're qualified and have further experience, you may be able to train to become a consultant clinical scientist via the Higher Specialist Scientist Training HSST scheme.
-This five-year, work-based training programme includes study towards Doctorate-level qualifications in cardiac sciences.
+Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
+This bespoke five-year, workplace-based training programme includes study at doctoral level at a standard similar to medical speciality training.

 If you decide to progress into academic or research roles within a university setting, you'll need to get your research published in a relevant journal and present it at conferences.